lhchau/empirical-sam/README.md

 However, the test accuracy of SGDHESS is lower than that of SGD.
 This phenomenon suggests that the actual SAM update does not only reduce sharpness.

 ## Conclusion
-- This project demonstrates that the gradient magnitude of SAM primarily contributes to its ability to find flat minima.
+- **The gradient magnitude** is a crucial factor in determining the ability of SAM to find flat minima in particular architecture such as **ResNet18**, whereas worse in other architectures such as **ResNet34, WideResNet28-10**.
+- Both **magnitude** and **direction** are important to SAM's ability.

 ### Further Questions
-- How can we mimic this preconditioning effect with only a single gradient computation?
-- How does this preconditioning help in finding flat minima?
-- How can we enhance the SAM trajectory based on these observations?
+- How magnitude affect SAM's ability?
+  - SAMmagnitude/SGDmagnitude > 1?
+- How direction affect SAM's ability
+  - SAMmagnitude/SGDmagnitude < 0?

 ## Cite this repository
 If you use this insight in your research, please cite our work: